GreenMouth/Notes/README.md

 The tanh activation usually works better than sigmoid activation function for hidden units because the mean of its output is closer to zero, and so it centers the data better for the next layer.

-# Install a conda package in the current Jupyter kernel
+#Install a conda package in the current Jupyter kernel
 import sys
 !conda install --yes --prefix {sys.prefix} psycopg2

+Deep Learning:
+Is basically learning input to output mapping using complex functions.